rixx/2018.djangocon.eu/_posts/2018-01-28-cfp-deadline-extension.md

 accumulation of workshops to help first time speakers submit proposals to all kinds of conferences and events.

-DjangoCon Europe is firmly committed to a diverse community, so we couldn't let this day pass just outside our original deadline of January 31st.
-We've decided to extend our deadlines (both for the opportunity grants and the CfP) until **February 6th**.
+DjangoCon Europe is firmly committed to a diverse community, so we couldn't let this day pass just outside our original deadline of February 1st.
+We've decided to extend our deadlines (both for the opportunity grants and the CfP) until **February 6th**, 23:59 CET.
 We look forward to your submissions!

 <div class="information-buttons">
   <a class="information" href="https://2018.djangocontent.eu/hd/cfp">